CMDR-Shrine/Creative_Shell_Scripting/README.md

-# Creative_Shell_Scripting
-I use arch linux on an old thinkpad.
-I use DWM and have a few creative scripts to aid my usage!

-# Display.sh
-this is a hacky work around to switch diplays depending on what is connected to the laptop.
-When conected to DP-1 the script will switch to that monitor and disable the laptop monitor.
-When DP-1 is removed, the script can be run once more to enable the laptop display.
-I combine this with the program 'Xbindkeys' to map this script to run when the think vantage button is pressed on my thinkpad

-I also run newlook.sh as well to ensure the wallpaper automatically adjusts as well.

-# Newlook.sh
+**Creative_Shell_Scripting Repository**

+**Description:**
+This repository contains a collection of creative shell scripts developed by CMDR-Shrine.
+These scripts are designed to enhance CMDR-Shrine's experience while using Arch Linux on an old ThinkPad, specifically with the DWM window manager.
+They include various utilities and tools to automate tasks and improve workflow.

+---

+### Repository Contents:

+1. **display.sh**
+   - *Description*: A script to switch displays depending on the connected monitor.
+It disables the laptop monitor when connected to a specific display (e.g., DP-1) and re-enables it when disconnected.
+Integrated with the `Xbindkeys` program to run when a specific button on the ThinkPad is pressed.
+   - *Last Modified*: Last modified last month.

+2. **newlook.sh**
-This script selects a random wallpaper from my selected direcotory and formats it to be used for my wallpaper.
-This then uses a python based tool to generate colours from the wallpaper which then theme the terminal and DWM statusbar!
-I run this at startup automatcally in my .zsh file to get a new wallpaer and theme each time i log in.
+   - *Description*: Selects a random wallpaper from a specified directory and formats it for use as wallpaper.
+Additionally, it generates colors from the wallpaper to theme the terminal and DWM status bar.
+Runs automatically at startup to change wallpaper and theme.

-# Volume.sh
+   - *Last Modified*: Last modified last month.

+3. **volume.sh**
-This script enables the use of volume up and down, mute mic, mute audio.
-Combine this wil xbind keys to map the buttons to the script commands
+   - *Description*: Enables volume control functionalities such as volume up, volume down, mute microphone, and mute audio.
+Designed to be combined with `Xbindkeys` to map buttons to script commands.

-# ytdl.sh
-This script automates downloading an entire youtube channels videos. when run it will ask for the URL and the file location.
-In fact this can be used for things like odysee, soundcould in the same way! make sure to install yt-dlp first!

-# setcharge
+   - *Last Modified*: Last modified 2 months ago.

+4. **ytdl.sh**
+   - *Description*: Automates downloading videos from entire YouTube channels.
+Also supports other platforms like Odysee and SoundCloud.
+Requires `yt-dlp` to be installed.
+   - *Last Modified*: Last modified 2 months ago.

+5. **setcharge**
-This script allows legion laptop users to enable or disable conservation mode for the battery (limiting to 60%) this preserves battery health if laptop is plugged in all the time.
-Add it to your bashrc file and either pass 'setcharge 0/1' to togge on or of.
+   - *Description*: Allows Legion laptop users to enable or disable conservation mode for the battery (limiting to 60%).
+Preserves battery health if the laptop is plugged in all the time.
+Can be added to the `.bashrc` file and toggled on or off by passing `setcharge 0/1`.
-# Port.sh
-This script makes using ufw very user friendly, allowing you to block ip adresses, allow/block ports and see and overview of your firewall settings.
-This is very handy when setting up a server or when in the battlefield of damage controll.

-# .xbindkeysrc
+   - *Last Modified*: Last modified last month.

+6. **port.sh**
+   - *Description*: Simplifies usage of `ufw` (Uncomplicated Firewall) by providing a user-friendly interface to block IP addresses, allow/block ports, and view firewall settings.
+Useful for server setup and network management.
+   - *Last Modified*: Last modified 2 months ago.

+7. **.xbindkeysrc**
-This is an auto genreated config file for the xbindkeys program (in home dir).
-This is what i use to map button presses to run scripts such as volume or display switching!
+   - *Description*: Auto-generated configuration file for `xbindkeys` program.
+Used to map button presses to execute scripts such as volume control or display switching.
+   - *Last Modified*: Last modified 7 months ago.

+---